bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/privacy-and-robustness-in-lightning.md

 Yeah, absolutely.

-Adam Jonas:
+Mark Erhardt:

 Robustness for fees folks.

 Rusty Russell: 00:31:36

 So yeah, so part of the problem at the moment is that you basically have to agree on what fee you're going to pay.
-Now there's there's now only one side pays fees.
+Now there's only one side pays fees.
 It's the person who originally proposed it.
 And they're the only one who can propose fee changes.
 But fees are also charged on second stage HTLC transactions.